ldevalbray/mycroft-social-network-manager/README.md

 * Login to twitter and facebook
     >Login

-* Logout from twitter and facebook
+* Logout from twitter and facebook ( !!
+Be careful with the use of logout, it will erase the facebook and twitter app access tokens you have entered in Mycroft Home !! )
     >Logout
 * Send a message to a friend
     >Message [message_text] to [friend_name]